 6. A Divorce Coach must be impartial and qualified by training, experience and temperament.

 8. Divorce Coaching is grounded in the values of empowerment, self-actualization and leadership.
-It aims to promote safety and the well-being of the spouse and their family, achieve realistic outcomes and support full participant engagement.
+It aims to promote safety and the well-being of the client and their family, achieve realistic outcomes and support full participant engagement.